pbeens/Data-Analysis/README.md

 # What's New?

 + I've created a [Canadian Population Barchart notebook](Wikipedia/Canadian-Population-Barchart.ipynb) ([Colab](https://githubtocolab.com/pbeens/Data-Analysis/blob/main/Wikipedia/Canadian-Population-Barchart.ipynb) | [NBViewer](https://nbviewer.org/github/pbeens/Data-Analysis/blob/main/Wikipedia/Canadian-Population-Barchart.ipynb)) to show how to extract data from a table on a [page](https://en.wikipedia.org/wiki/Population_of_Canada_by_province_and_territory) on Wikipedia.
 + I've created a Python [utility](Utils/github-to-nbviewer-and-colab-links.py) which which will create the Colab and NBViewer links to let you view and/or experiment with a Jupyter notebook that's on GitHub.
-Look for it in the [Utils](Utils) folder.
+Look for it in the [Utils](Utils) folder or run it directly [here](https://colab.research.google.com/drive/12LdduTNAtMwC3oNohv8Y7dFkuJiPYFOd?usp=sharing).

 # Problems Viewing?